Fortune staff editorial bios and press information.

 Alan Murray is Chief Content Officer of Time Inc. In this role, Alan oversees Time Inc.’s editorial operations and is responsible for its commitment to quality journalism and storytelling.
 He is focused on harnessing the collective power and scale of all Time Inc.’s brands to produce and distribute content on every platform.

 Alan also serves as President of Fortune.
-As Editor-in-Chief since 2014, Alan integrated the print and digital editorial teams, established new franchises and platforms and helped significantly increase Fortune.com’s traffic.
+During his tenure as Editor-in-Chief, Alan integrated the print and digital editorial teams, established new franchises and platforms and helped significantly increase Fortune.com’s traffic.
 Alan’s diverse background includes serving as President of the Pew Research Center, hosting an eponymous show on CNBC and spending more than two decades at the Wall Street Journal, where he served stints overseeing digital operations and the Journal’s Washington bureau.

 At Pew, from January 2013 to July 2014, Alan oversaw the rapid expansion of the center’s digital footprint, with website traffic doubling and social media referrals tripling during his time there.
 He also led the center into an exploration of new data methodologies in its research and an expansion of its global work.